 6. Be prepared.
 In Montana, both weather and terrain can change quickly.
 Be sure to have water, food/snacks, bug spray and a first aid kit.
 We recommend packing layers as well to ensure you are as prepared as possible.
 For more information, check out our packing list.

 To help visitors learn how to #recreateresponsibly, we also launched a campaign called “Treat it Like Grandma’s House” and did a series of videos.
 Get tips from our resident gram here.

 Most of all, remember that we look forward to seeing you in Kalispell and sharing the open spaces and public lands that make up our backyard.
-When you get here, be sure to stop into the Discover Kalispell Visitor Information Center (15 Depot Park) and pick up travel guides and maps, as well as get suggestions for things to do, places to go and insider tips from our staff.
+When you get here, be sure to stop into the Discover Kalispell Visitor Information Center (temporarily located at 17 S. Main Street, in the Flathead Beacon Productions office) and pick up travel guides and maps, as well as get suggestions for things to do, places to go and insider tips from our staff.